muchyesdawg/notes/pages/chemFundamentals.md

 			- atoms with different amount of protons are different elements
 			- atoms with the same amount of protons but different amount of neutrons are the same element but different isotopes
 			- isotopes are atoms that are the same elements but vary in neutrons
+	- have electrons
-	- have electrons in an orbital(the spdf subshells)
+		- exist in  an orbital(the spdf subshells)
+			- atoms (normally) have the same amount electrons as there are protons
+				- if
+- bonds
 	-